paypal/cascade/README.md

 * stingray-akka
 * stingray-json

-To include any/all of the following in your project, add the dependency in your `build.sbt` or `Build.scala` in the following format:
+To use a project, add the dependency in `build.sbt` or `Build.scala` with the following format:

     "com.paypal.stingray" %% "project-name" % "root-common-version"

+For example,

+    "com.paypal.stingray" %% "stingray-akka" % "0.4.0"

 The following is an overview of what is included in each sub-project: